• Home

 You can also use these websites to search for your invention: Patent Search Websites

 A big money idea is an inventive product or service in which the market cap is very large.
-The market cap is so large that even if you were moderately successful, you’d be able to make a substantial profit so that the costs of the patent would be inconsequential.
+In that case, the market cap is so large that even if you were moderately successful, you’d be able to make a substantial profit and make the costs of the patent inconsequential.

+Eventually, you should make a prototype.
 The prototype shows proof of concept.
-Put simply, the prototype shows that your invention can work the way that you intend for it to work.
+The prototype shows that your invention can work how you intend it to work.

-If you can make a prototype of your invention cost efficiently, I suggest that you do so.
-You will learn a lot about the invention.
-You might also learn that it won’t work.
-In that case, you saved yourself a lot of money and time.
+In general, I recommend you make a prototype of your invention if you can do so cost-efficiently or cheaply.
+You will learn a lot about the invention, and you may want to make another, more-refined prototype.
+You might also learn that it won’t work, in which case you’ve saved yourself a lot of money and time.

 To schedule a consultation, please:

-1. Review the cost of a patent search and patent application.
+1. Review the cost of a patent search and patent application (see above questions).

 Patent Book